 mTCO2e = units of natural gas (therms) x mTCO2e per therm

 Arc calculates indirect emissions (i.e., purchased electricity) based on user-provided data on electricity and/or steam use.
 Arc converts the quantity of energy used−−typically kilowatts of purchased electricity−into a quantity of GHG emissions based on a grid emissions factor.
-The default emissions factors are based on the U.S. EPA eGRID database for projects in the U.S. and data from the International Energy Administration for projects outside of the U.S. The most common calculation is:
+The default emissions factors are based on the U.S. EPA eGRID database for projects in North America and data from the International Energy Administration for projects outside of North America.
+The most common calculation is:

 mTCO2e = units of electricity consumed (kWh) x mTCO2e per kWh